 Dịch Vụ Hỗ Trợ Cho các Gia Đình Việt Nam về vấn đề Khuyết Tật

 The project is funded by the Department of Human Services to provide assistance to Vietnamese people with disabilities, their carers and their families.
 It aims to raise awareness about disability issues, promote access and equity in the Vietnamese community.
-The Project Worker only works two and a half days a week.
 Therefore, working partnership with other relevant organisations is critical way to provide best benefit for the target groups.
 The Project Worker has worked together with Local Council, Department of Health & Human Services, Monash Health, Alfred Health Carer Services, Springvale Learning and Activities Centre, Hepatitis Victoria, Aged Care Services Australia Group, Vision Australia, RDNS, Southern Health, Migrant and Refugee Centre, Asthma Foundation, Carers Victoria Human Services, Leadership Plus, Migrant Information Centre (Eastern Melbourne), Australian Hearing, Springvale Neighbourhood House, local pharmacies and other disability service providers in order to enhance the quality of life for Vietnamese with a disability and their families.
 It is also planned to provide the cross-culture training for service providers in the South East Region.
 Most Vietnamese with a disability and their families has accessed services such as Speech pathologist, Respite, sport for all ability, school holiday and recreation programs.
 The Vietnamese Carer Group at SICMAA has been well established and has been provided with up-to-date information, referrals, friendship, social and emotional support for its members.